itoroukpe/Linux-cheat-sheet/Answers.md

     - `cat` displays the entire file at once
     - `less` allows scrolling through the file
 30. `awk -F ',' '{print $2}' data.csv`
+The awk command is a powerful text-processing tool used in Linux to extract and manipulate text from structured data files such as CSV (Comma-Separated Values) files.
 ---

 ### **🔹 User Management**